biomed-AI/CoSMIG/README.md

 ## Datasets

-Data (from DrugBank and DGIdb) could be download from [here](https://github.com/Jh-SYSU/CoSMIG/tree/main/data)
+Please Contact us (raojh6@mail2.sysu.edu.cn) to obtain the Data (from DrugBank and DGIdb) and Splits.

 ### Statistic of DGI Dataset
 |Dataset|DrugBank|DGIdb|